charigyang/itsabouttime/README.md

 `pytorch` (used 1.9, any reasonable version should work), `kornia` (for homography), `einops`, `scikit-learn` (for RANSAC), `tensorboardX` (for logging)

 Using pretrained model:
 - prediction `python predict.py` will predict on your data (or by default, whatever is in `data/demo`).
-This does assume the images being already cropped (or you could add something like a yolov5 to the code if you prefer).
+This does assume the images being already cropped, we use CBNetv2. (you could instead add something like a yolov5 to the code if you prefer not installing anything extra).
 - evaluation `python eval.py` (requires dataset) should return the numbers reported in the paper

 Training: